Topics You Need to Discuss With Your Divorce Lawyer

 In common law property states, if a party made a purchase during the marriage, said partner will probably keep that property.
 If both names are on the deed, each party owns half of the property, and the court will determine the split.

-In a community property state, anything purchased during the marriage will likely get split evenly.
-Community property can include money and property acquired during the marriage, as well as property the ownership of which can no longer be determined.
+In a community property state, you’ll likely split purchases made during the marriage evenly.
+Community property might include money and property acquired during the marriage, and property with indeterminable ownership.
 Frustratingly enough, it can also include debts incurred by either party.

 Ownership can get a bit complex, and you want the attorney to untangle any complications.
 For example, if a spouse has used non-marital property (a personal inheritance) to improve the marital home, said spouse may present a claim for the increased value of the home.